 The author of the article is careful to acknowledge that “we are a long way off…” the promised land.
 But there is still the assumption that translation is a barrier that can and will be overcome with enough technology.
-No cultural differences involved, no need to worry about nuance and intention and connotation and interpretation and context and poetry and pun and change and confusion and ambiguity and I could go on.
+No cultural differences thought about, and no need to worry about nuance and intention and connotation and interpretation and context and poetry and pun and change and confusion and ambiguity — and I could go on — of any blessed human languages involved.
 The author focused so much on the tool that he forgot the truth about too many silly human people talking in too many tongues all the planet over.

 At first, I thought it’s this particular venue, but then we’ve seen a lot of snake oil being pushed as a replacement (not careful adaptation, not just a means of enhancement) for established systems of education.
 This kind of logic about largely context-free algorithms to “remove” all “language barriers” between everyone is all over much more prestigious venues of publication these days.
-(In fact, even on much broader and much more complex issue such as cross-border higher education, there are similar news reports that accept and promote thoughtless ideas like “education in a box for the developing world”; here’s an article on MOOCs that I analyzed on this blog some time ago).
+(In fact, even on much broader and much more complex issue such as cross-border higher education, there are similar news reports that accept and promote thoughtless ideas like “education in a box for the developing world”).

 First, my translation (I used to work as a professional translator, but I don’t claim accuracy because I know how mind-boggling translation can be even at the level of syntax, not to mention when we consider specific contexts and cultures behind language use):